AMReX-Astro/Castro/paper/paper.md

 limited diffusion radiation hydrodynamics.
 A constrained transport MHD solver based on the CTU algrothm is also available, and can use the same physics sources.
-Castro can use an arbitrary equation of state and reaction network and these microphysics routines are provided by the StarKiller project [@starkiller].
+Castro can use an arbitrary equation of state and reaction network, and these microphysics routines are provided by the StarKiller project [@starkiller].

 Castro is built on the AMReX [@AMReX] adaptive mesh refinement (AMR)